Vladimir Putin: United States, the West, and NATO

-Poisoning of Alexander Litvinenko

-The end of 2006 brought more strained relations in the wake of the death by polonium poisoning in London of former KGB and FSB officer Alexander Litvinenko, who became an MI6 agent in 2003.
-In 2007, the crisis in relations continued with the expulsion of four Russian envoys over Russia's refusal to extradite former KGB bodyguard Andrei Lugovoi to face charges in the murder.
-Mirroring the British actions, Russia expelled UK diplomats and took other retaliatory steps.

-In 2015, the British Government launched a public inquiry into Litvinenko's death, presided over by Robert Owen, a former British High Court judge.
-The Owen report, published on 21 January 2016, stated "The FSB operation to kill Mr. Litvinenko was probably approved by Mr Patrushev and also by President Putin."
-The report outlined some possible motives for the murder, including Litvinenko's public statements and books about the alleged involvement of the FSB in mass murder, and what was "undoubtedly a personal dimension to the antagonism" between Putin and Litvinenko.

-Poisoning of Sergei Skripal

 On 4 March 2018, former double agent Sergei Skripal was poisoned with a Novichok nerve agent in Salisbury.
 Ten days later, the British government formally accused the Russian state of attempted murder, a charge which Russia denied.
 After the UK expelled 23 Russian diplomats (an action which would later be responded to with a Russian expulsion of 23 British diplomats), British Foreign Secretary Boris Johnson said on 16 March that it was "overwhelmingly likely" Putin had personally ordered the poisoning of Skripal.
 Putin's spokesman Dmitry Peskov called the allegation "shocking and unpardonable diplomatic misconduct".

+On 18 June 2020, The National Interest published a nine-thousand-word essay by Putin, titled "The Real Lessons of the 75th Anniversary of World War II".
+In the essay, Putin criticizes the Western historical view of the Molotov–Ribbentrop Pact as the start of World War II, stating that the Munich Agreement was the beginning.

+On 21 February 2023, Putin suspended Russia's participation in the New START nuclear arms reduction treaty with the United States.
+On 25 March, President Putin announced the stationing of tactical nuclear weapons in Belarus.
+Russia would maintain control of the weapons.
+President Putin told Russian TV: "There is nothing unusual here either.
+Firstly, the United States has been doing this for decades.
+They have long deployed their tactical nuclear weapons on the territory of their allied countries."

+In August 2024, Putin pardoned American journalist Evan Gershkovich, opposition figures Vladimir Kara-Murza, Ilya Yashin, and others in a prisoner swap with Western countries.
+The 2024 Ankara prisoner exchange was the most extensive between Russia and United States since the end of the Cold War, involving the release of 26 people.

 Latin America

 Putin and his successor, Medvedev, enjoyed warm relations with Hugo Chávez of Venezuela.
 Much of this has been through the sale of military equipment; since 2005, Venezuela has purchased more than $4 billion worth of arms from Russia.
 In September 2008, Russia sent Tupolev Tu-160 bombers to Venezuela to carry out training flights.
 In November 2008, both countries held a joint naval exercise in the Caribbean.
 Earlier in 2000, Putin had re-established stronger ties with Fidel Castro's Cuba.

-"You express the best masculine qualities," Putin told Jair Bolsonaro in 2020.
-"You look for solutions in all matters, always putting above all the interests of your people, your country, leaving out your own personal issues."
+"You express the best masculine qualities", Putin told Jair Bolsonaro in 2020.
+"You look for solutions in all matters, always putting above all the interests of your people, your country, leaving out your own personal issues".
 Political scientist Oliver Stuenkel noted, "Among Brazil's right-wing populists, Putin is seen as someone who is anti-woke, and that is seen as something that is definitely appealing to Bolsonaro.
 He is a strongman, and that is very inspiring to Bolsonaro.
-He would like to be someone who concentrates as much power."
+He would like to be someone who concentrates as much power".